kfei/angular-material-seed/README.md

-This is my web application development seed.
+This is my Angular Material application development seed.

 ## Binaries